 A timestamp may be preceded by special keywords to facilitate planning:

-Insert ‘DEADLINE’ keyword along with a stamp, in the line following the headline.
+Insert ‘DEADLINE’ keyword along with a time stamp, in the line following the headline.

-addition, the agenda for today will carry a warning about the
+addition, the agenda for today carries a warning about the

 approaching or missed deadline, starting

 before the due date, and continuing until the entry is marked as

 done.
 An example: